 If you live in a terraced or semi-detached house, whilst planning permission might not be a concern, you will need to think about how the new cladding will affect your neighbours.

-When cladding a house, the main concern for many people is how the cladding will look and whether it will suit their house design.
-That said, your choice may be dictated by local planners, particularly if you are taking on a self build project.
-Often you might be expected to choose a material that fits in with your surroundings.
+When cladding a house, the main concern for many homeowners tends to be the effect the cladding will have on the appearance of their house and whether it will suit its overall style.
+That said, your choice may actually be dictated by local planners, particularly if you are taking on a self build project.
+Often you might be expected to choose a material that fits in with your surroundings or neighbouring properties.

-Other factors to consider are the level of maintenance that will be required when it comes to the upkeep of the cladding, the cost of the materials and how they will be fixed, as well who will install your house cladding (some timber cladding can be fitted on a DIY basis, for example.)
+It is also wise to think about how much maintenance will be required in the upkeep of the type of house cladding you choose, the cost of the materials and how they will be fixed, as well who will install your house cladding (some timber cladding can be fitted on a DIY basis, for example.)

 - vertical tiling